How to Find a Safe Pet Sitter in Australia (What You Really Need to Check)

 Asking someone to upload a photo of their driver’s licence or show a government ID is not identity verification.
 It is identity theatre.
 A photo of an ID confirms nothing about whether the person presenting it is the same person named on it.
 Without biometric matching — linking a live face or fingerprint to the document — anyone can upload anyone else’s ID.

 This is precisely why banks, healthcare providers, and schools do not use this method for serious identity verification.
 They use biometric checks through ACIC-accredited providers.
-PetCloud holds pet sitters to the same standard.
+PetCloud holds pet sitters on its platform to the same standard.

 A Real-World Warning: A Current Affair, January 2026